The Times of India

-The Times of India, also known by its abbreviation TOI, is an Indian English-language daily newspaper and digital news media owned and managed by The Times Group.
-It is the third-largest newspaper in India by circulation and largest selling English-language daily in the world.
-It is the oldest English-language newspaper in India, and the second-oldest Indian newspaper still in circulation, with its first edition published in 1838.
-It is nicknamed as "The Old Lady of Bori Bunder", and is an Indian "newspaper of record".
+The Times of India (TOI) is an Indian English-language daily newspaper and digital news media owned and managed by The Times Group.
+It is the third-largest newspaper in India by circulation and the largest selling English-language daily in the world.

+It is the oldest English-language newspaper in India and the second-oldest Indian newspaper still in circulation, with its first edition published in 1838.
+It is nicknamed "The Old Lady of Bori Bunder".
+It is considered a newspaper of record.

 Near the beginning of the 20th century, Lord Curzon, the Viceroy of India, called TOI "the leading paper in Asia".
 In 1991, the BBC ranked TOI among the world's six best newspapers.